Sending your first text messaging campaign is exhilarating.

 SMS Campaign Purpose

-Let your subscribers know what they’re signing up for.
+Let your contacts know what they’re signing up for.
 Are they getting reminders?
 Coupons?
 Tips?
 Specify what you’re offering so there aren’t any surprises.

-Include the approximate number of messages the customer should expect to receive in a given week or month.
-This will prevent any unexpected or intrusive texts.
+You can include the approximate number of messages the customer should expect to receive in a given week or month.

 Message and Data Rates

-Even though unlimited texting has become more common, some users may have to pay a small fee to receive text messages.
-You have to inform your subscribers that these charges may be incurred if they sign up to your program.
+Even though unlimited texting has become more common, some users may still have to pay a small fee to receive text messages.
+Wireless carriers require you to inform your contacts that these charges may be incurred if they sign up for your texting program.

 Terms and Conditions

-List all the terms and conditions in full beneath the CTA, or provide a link nearby.
+List all your terms and conditions in full beneath your CTA or provide a link to them.
 This list should contain:

 - The identity of your company/brand/program